ahackel/ahackel.github.io/_posts/2017-10-03-stripes-shader.md

 ## Zebra Crossing

 How do we get stripes from a gradient?
 Just truncate the decimals of the result of the frac operation.
 And also we need to add a treshold value between 0 and 1.
-Every value below the threshold will become 0 after the modulo and every value above will become 1.
+Every value below the threshold will become 0 after the frac and every value above will become 1.
 To get even stripes we set the threshold to 0.5.
 Later we can use this this to specify the thickness ratio of white and black stripes.

 ``` c
 fixed4 frag (v2f i) : SV_Target